ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualizing-quantities.md

 plt.show()
 ```

-In this plot, you can see the range per bird category of the Minimum Length and Maximum length.
+In this plot, you can see the range per bird category of the Minimum length and Maximum length.
 You can safely say that, given this data, the bigger the bird, the larger its length range.
 Fascinating!

 ## Self study

 This first section has given you some information about how to use Matplotlib to visualize quantities.
-Do some research around other ways to work with datasets for visualization.
+Do some research on other ways to work with datasets for visualization.
 [Plotly](https://github.com/plotly/plotly.py) is one that we won't cover in these sections, so take a look at what it can offer.

 ## Your turn! 🚀